Search Pennsylvania Public Records & Databases (Free)

 Whether someone utilizes government sources or private web databases, they need to figure out the appropriate jurisdiction, court, and jail or prison when searching for public records.

-Pennsylvania Criminal Records: A Run Down
+Pennsylvania Criminal Records: A Rundown

 Rap sheets, a common term for criminal records, typically contain arrest details, any misdemeanors or felonies, and criminal court trials.
 Potential landlords and employers examine this information to see if someone presents a threat to other tenants or clients.
 Some people with a mild conviction record can still be hired as a way to receive a second chance.

-Because of The Right to Know Law, criminal history details are Pennsylvania public records.
 Private citizens in this state can access the criminal records of nearly anyone, which is a good way to scrutinize someone they just met.
-Nevertheless, some criminal history information is sealed and therefore not accessible by the general public.2
+Nevertheless, some criminal history information is sealed and, therefore, not accessible to the general public.2

 Interested parties can retrieve their own or someone else’s criminal record from the PSP (Pennsylvania State Police).
 It provides a criminal history repository called PATCH (Pennsylvania Access to Criminal History), sometimes called ePatch.